 1 – Templario Mod by Pedro Miguel

-The Templario Mod took over 14.4 percent of the total vote in our top vape mods poll for mechanicals, making it the top-voted mechanical mod for 2017 by a convincing margin.
+The Templario Mod took over 14.4 percent of the total vote in our top vape mods poll for mechanicals, making it the top-voted mechanical mod by a convincing margin.

 The Templario Mod is a 22 mm diameter brass-bodied device, and can be bought in 18350, 18500 and 18650 tube sizes.
 It features a hybrid-style top, a magnetic button (which uses neodymium) and two large vent holes towards the bottom.
 The button sits flush to the bottom of the device, and has a nice smooth throw.